 When does redistricting happen?

-The timing of redistricting is intertwined with the U.S. Census.
-Our Constitution requires that we count all residents in the country once every ten years, and Congress delegated the task of counting to the U.S. Census Bureau.
+The timing of redistricting is intertwined with the U.S. census.
+Our Constitution requires that we count all residents in the country once every 10 years, and Congress delegated the task of counting to the U.S. Census Bureau.
 The number of residents in each state determines the number and size of its legislative and congressional districts, which then determine the number of representatives each state has.
-This year, due to delays in gathering data caused by the COVID-19 pandemic, the Census Bureau delivered the population counts to President Biden on April 26.
-It will deliver raw data to the states by August 16 and final redistricting data to all states and the public by September 30.
+This year, due to delays in gathering data caused by the COVID-19 pandemic, the Census Bureau delivered the population counts to President Joe Biden on April 26.
+It will deliver raw data to the states by Aug.
+16, 2021 and final redistricting data to all states and the public by Sept.
+30, 2021.
 Once the states have the population counts, they can begin the process of drawing district maps and drafting apportionment legislation to turn those maps into districts.

 The timeline to actually pass a new map differs by state.
-For example, the Kansas Constitution requires the state to conduct reapportionment in the legislative session two years after the Census; therefore, the Kansas Legislature will not draw the next map until 2022.
-But other states, like Pennsylvania, have no set timeline and are preparing to draw new legislative maps upon the release of Census data.
+For example, the Kansas Constitution requires the state to conduct reapportionment in the legislative session two years after the census; therefore, the Kansas Legislature will not draw the next map until 2022.
+But other states, like Pennsylvania, have no set timeline and are preparing to draw new legislative maps upon the release of census data.
 Additionally, some states have different processes and timelines for drawing state legislative districts than for drawing congressional districts.
-And, while some states will leave map drawing exclusively to the state legislature, other states, like Arizona, employ an independent commission to draw congressional and legislative district maps.
+And, while some states will leave map drawing exclusively to state legislatures, other states, like Arizona, employ an independent commission to draw congressional and legislative district maps.

 For states with no set timeline for redistricting, it’s helpful to look at deadlines related to an upcoming election.
 For example, candidate filing dates — the deadline by which candidates who wish to run for office in an upcoming election must file paperwork — and state primary elections are good benchmarks for when new district maps will be drawn.
 As we approach the Census Bureau’s deadline to release the data, we’ll know more details about when states will draw new maps.